Connecting With Others Helps Us To Not Feel Lonely

 • Get Out in the Sun

-Sunshine can trigger good hormones.
+Sunshine can trigger good hormones (don’t forget the sunscreen).

 • Eat Well